Children’s Brazilian Jiu-Jitsu

 BJJ is an easy style to learn and is unparalleled in effectiveness in comparison to other more traditional martial-arts styles.
-Our teaching methodology incorporates skill-oriented techniques and drills that sometimes seem like fun and games to the children.
-Through this approach, young students learn effective techniques — but also yearn to stick with the program.
+Our teaching methodology incorporates skill-oriented techniques and drills that are instructive and fun for the children.
+Through this approach, our young students make progress and stick with the program.
+We have members that have been with us for decades.

 CNN News recently aired a segment featuring children who learn Brazilian Jiu-Jitsu to deter childhood bullying.
 This popular children’s BJJ program — called Bullyproof® — is now featured at many BJJ schools around the world.